-Is this latest addition to the Surface Pro line even worth upgrading to?
-If we’re being honest, the Microsoft Surface Pro 7 appears more like the calm before a storm of innovation, and as such is tough to heartily recommend.
+Instead, the Microsoft Surface Pro 7 appears more like the calm before a storm of innovation, and as such is tough to heartily recommend.
 One can only hope that Microsoft is simply saving the majority of its hardware and software innovations for even more exciting products like the Surface Neo that are coming in the near future, and the inevitable Surface Pro 8.

 Here is the Surface Pro 7 configuration sent to TechRadar for review: